Go Back Email Link

 • Remove the set pihikete (biscuits) from the pouaka mātao (refrigerator).

-• Either dollop the pani reka (frosting) on to each one and smooth it out with the back of a kokoiti (teaspoon) or pipe it on like I did.
+• Dollop the pani reka (frosting) on to each one and smooth it out with the back of a kokoiti (teaspoon) or pipe it on like I did.

 The Decorations - Ngā Whakarākei (All optional)

-• If you are using the extra pata pīnati (peanut butter), add that in to the centre of the frosting.
+• If you are using the extra pata pīnati (peanut butter), add it in the centre of the frosting.
 Add around ½ teaspoon in to each pihikete (biscuit).

 • Melt the remaining tiakarete (chocolate) and drizzle it over the pihikete (cookies).
-Sprinkle with the nati (nuts) and you are done!
+Sprinkle with the nati (nuts).

 • Note: In the hotter months when I want to take these to someone's house, I put them in the freezer for around half an hour before going and this helps them stay set for a bit longer.